Featurevisor

 })

-You can also set log levels from instance afterwards:
+You can also set log level from SDK instance afterwards:

 Handler